cryostatio/cryostat-operator/docs/config.md

 | Storage container CPU | 50m |
 | Storage container Memory | 256Mi |

-Using the Cryostat custom resource, you can define resources requests and/or limits for each of the six containers in Cryostat's main pod:
+Using the Cryostat custom resource, you can define resources requests and/or limits for each of the containers in Cryostat's main pod:
-- the `auth-proxy` container running the Openshift oauth proxy, which performs authorization checks, and is placed in front of the operand containers.
+- the `auth-proxy` container running the oauth2-proxy, which performs authorization checks, and is placed in front of the operand containers.
 - the `core` container running the Cryostat backend and web application.
 If setting a memory limit for this container, we recommend at least 768MiB.
 - the `datasource` container running JFR Data Source, which converts recordings into a Grafana-compatible format.
 - the `grafana` container running the Grafana instance customized for Cryostat.
-- the `database` conainer running the [Postgres](https://github.com/postgres/postgres) database image customized for Cryostat.
+- the `database` container running the Postgres [database image](https://github.com/cryostatio/cryostat-db) customized for Cryostat.
 - the `storage` container running the S3-compatible storage provider for Cryostat.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta2